 We have developed or in-licensed numerous patents and patent applications and possess substantial know-how and trade secrets related to the development and manufacture of our products.
-As of May 2020, our patent portfolio includes: 28 patent families comprised of 122 issued and pending patent applications, of which 9 are issued and 22 are pending in the United States, and 91 are issued and pending internationally.
-Several non-provisional patent applications are expected to be filed in 2020 based on provisional patent applications filed in 2019.
+As of March 2021, our patent portfolio includes 34 patent families comprised of 143 issued and pending patent applications, of which 10 are issued and 29 are pending in the United States, and 104 are issued and pending internationally.
+Several non-provisional patent applications are expected to be filed in 2021 based on provisional patent applications filed in 2020.
 More than 90% of our patents are Actinium-owned and the remainder are in-licensed from third parties.
 These patents cover key areas of our business, including use of actinium-225 and other alpha- or beta-emitting isotopes attached to cancer specific carriers like monoclonal antibodies, methods for manufacturing key components of our product candidates including actinium-225, an alpha particle emitting radioisotope and carrier antibodies, or Iodine-131, a beta particle emitting radioisotope, and methods for manufacturing finished product candidates for use in cancer treatment.

-We own five issued patents including one divisional patent in the United States and 49 patents outside of the United States, including one divisional patent related to the manufacturing of actinium-225 in a cyclotron, that will expire between 2024 through 2030.
+We own five issued patents in the United States and 49 patents outside of the United States,-related to the manufacturing of actinium-225 in a cyclotron, that will expire between 2024 through 2027.
 Three related global patents are pending.
-We own or have licensed the rights to four issued patents in the United States and 8 issued patents outside of the United States related to the generation of radioimmunoconjugates that will expire between 2021 and 2037.
-Twelve related United States or global patents are pending, Further, we own the rights to 32 additional pending patents in the United States and abroad related to radioimmunoconjugate composition, formulation administration, and methods of use in solid or liquid cancers.
-This matter includes composition, administration, and methods of treatment for our products Actimab-A and Iomab-B. In addition, for Iomab-ACT, we own 9 patents pending covering methods of use and composition in cancer and non-malignant disease
+We own or have licensed the rights to five issued patents in the United States and 11 issued patents outside of the United States related to the generation, formulation, or use of radioimmunoconjugates, including patents related to our Iomab-B and Actimab-A programs, that will expire between 2021 and 2037.
+Thirteen related United States or global patents are pending.
+Further, we own the rights to 57 additional pending patents in the United States and abroad related to radioimmunoconjugate composition, formulation administration, and methods of use in solid or liquid cancers.
+This matter includes composition, administration, and methods of treatment for our products Actimab-A and Iomab-B. In addition, for Iomab-ACT, we own 11 patents pending covering methods of use and composition in cancer and non-malignant disease.